Yasujirō Tsutsumi: Post-war (1945–1953)

-Statesman (1953-1963)
+Statesman (1953–1963)

 In May 1953, Yasujirō was elected Speaker of the House of Representatives of Japan, and he assigned Hiroji Yamamoto and Seiji to become his secretary.
 At 64, he had reached the pinnacle of his long career.
 He remained Speaker until 1954, when he resigned following the end of the Shigeru Yoshida government.
 Later that same year, he formally divorced Fumi and married Misao in a private ceremony.
 In 1955, he assigned his heir presumptive, Seiji, to take over the department store in Ikebukuro, which had been failing for a time; under Seiji's leadership, it was transformed into one of the biggest in Tokyo.
 Meanwhile, Yoshiaki, Yasujirō's son by Tsuneko, took charge of the core group of Seibu, Kokudo Keikaku.
 Yasujirō then settled down to the quiet life of a distinguished former politician, traveling the world in 1961 and meeting with world leaders.
 Apart from a scandal involving bribery in 1963, his last years were comparatively peaceful.

-Death (1964)
+Death

 Yasujirō suffered a case of cerebral anemia on 23 April 1964, and died peacefully at home on 26 April 1964, of a cerebral hemorrhage at the age of 75.
 He was cremated and his ashes buried in a grand tomb at Kamakura.

 Following his death, the empire was formally divided between Seiji and his younger half-brother Yoshiaki; Seiji receiving the retail portion and Yoshiaki taking the commercial portion.
 Just prior to his death, Yasujirō had chosen Yoshiaki as his heir, possibly because Seiji had been briefly involved with the Japanese Communist Party after the war and as such was not completely trustworthy in Yasujirō's eyes.